-- Use CNN of different sizes (policies) to achieve different missions in playing 19 by 19 Go [Silver et al'15]. - Supervised learning (SL) in building policy networks which spell out a probability distribution of possible next moves of a given position. - \triangleright A fast rollout policy: for the simulation phase of MCTS, prediction rate is 24.2% using only 2 μ s. - ightharpoonup A better SL rollout policy: 13-layer CNN with a prediction rate of 57.0% using 3 ms. - Reinforcement learning (RL): obtain both a better, namely more accurate, policy network and a value network for position evaluation. - ▶ RL policy: further training on the top of the previously obtained SL policy using more features and self-play games that achieves an 80% winning rate against the SL rollout policy. - ▶ Value network: using the RL policy to train for knowing how good or bad a position is.
+- Use artificial neural network of different sizes and structure to achieve different missions in playing 19 by 19 Go [Silver et al'16]. - Supervised learning (SL) in building policy networks which spell out a probability distribution of possible next moves of a given position. - ▷ A fast rollout policy: for the simulation phase of MCTS, prediction rate is 24.2% using only 2 μs. - ▶ A better SL rollout policy: 13-layer CNN with a prediction rate of 57.0% using 3 ms. - Reinforcement learning (RL): obtain both a better, namely more accurate, policy network and at the same time a value network for position evaluation. - ▶ RL policy: further training on the top of the previously obtained SL policy using more features and self-play games that achieves an 80% winning rate against the SL rollout policy. - ▷ Value network: using the RL policy to train for knowing how good or bad a position is.